Coronavirus (COVID-19) Update Center

 Claims and Benefits

-As a result of the Families First Act, as amended by the Coronavirus Aid, Relief and Economic Security (CARES) Act, both in-network and out-of-network diagnostic tests for COVID-19 and the related in-person or telehealth visit, emergency room visit, or urgent care visit are covered at 100% during the declared public national emergency.
+As a result of the Families First Act, as amended by the Coronavirus Aid, Relief and Economic Security (CARES) Act, both in-network and out-of-network diagnostic tests for COVID-19 and the related in-person or telehealth visit, emergency room visit, or urgent care visit are covered at 100%.
 Members are not required to pay for these services.

 Yes.
 If medically necessary, multiple diagnostic tests for COVID-19 will be covered.